Simplest (and cheapest) way to upload/store/retrieve images

 What I’m looking for is anyone who’s successfully used native code to:

-1. Upload an image
+1. Upload an image,

 2. Rename the file (which a lot of image upload sites do)[1]

-Anyway, it seems like quite an essential feature of any app to upload files, so I’m wondering how people are handling it currently.
+It seems like quite an essential feature of any app to upload files, so I’m wondering how people are handling it currently.
 I’m not much a fan of ports, but if it’s simple to understand that’s another option.

 I’ve seen a few posts on the topic, but some seem outdated or a bit complex.